 The Pupil Premium (PP) is additional funding which is allocated to schools based on the number of pupils who have been eligible for free school meals (FSM) at any point over the last six years.
 This strategy aims to address the current underlying inequalities which exist between children from disadvantaged backgrounds and their more affluent peers.
-The percentage of our pupils eligible for pupil premium is significantly higher than the national.
 The Pupil Premium also provides funding for children who have been looked after continuously for more than six months and the children of service personnel.